lucj/k0s-family/content/_index.md

 In order to follow this workshop, you'll need to have the following items installed on your local machine.

-- [Multipass](https://multipass.run): Multipass is a very handy tool which allows to create Ubuntu virtual machine in a very easy way.
+- [Multipass](https://multipass.run): Multipass is a very handy tool that allows to create Ubuntu virtual machine in a very easy way.
 It is available on macOS, Windows and Linux.

 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) the command line tool to communicate with a Kubernetes cluster

+- [helm](https://helm.sh/docs/intro/install/) the command line tool to manage application in Kubernetes

+- [kind](https://kind.sigs.k8s.io/), an useful tool to run Kubernetes in containers

 ## Workshop's layout